 There are numerous memorable holes, but the 13th will remain etched in the mind for a very long time.
 Many of the greens are undulating, but the green of the par three 13th is the big dipper in roller-coaster terms.
 Dooks is certainly an inspirational golf course, a very special place.
 Additionally, it is also one of the most sociable and friendly golf clubs on the planet and visitors can certainly be assured of a warm and friendly Irish welcome at Dooks.

-What this web site summary here shared about Dooks is worth repeating and expanding upon.
-Yes, it is probably one of the most natural links golf courses in the world, certainly in Ireland -- the play is warm, fun, easy-going and enjoyable, like spending company with an old friend that you haven't seen in years.
-Yes, it's a beautiful place for golf, too -- not only the course itself (the land, the hole designs, the routing) -- but the views across Dingle Bay to the towns, fields, shores and mountains on the other side are simply breathtaking and heavenly.
+What the "Top 100 Golf Courses" has already written in their summary review about Dooks is worth repeating and expanding upon.
+Yes, Dooks is probably one of the most wonderfully natural links golf courses in the world, certainly in Ireland -- the play is warm, fun, easy-going and enjoyable, like spending company with an old friend you haven't seen in years.
+Yes, it's a beautiful place for golf, too -- not only the course itself (the land, the hole designs, the routing, recent redesigns, etc) -- but the views across Dingle Bay to the towns, fields, shores and mountains on the other side are simply breathtaking and heavenly.
 And yes, even the Dooks logo and mascot (a natterjack toad) are unique and memorable -- enough, that after a friendly and sincere greeting from the staff upon arrival, a round that balances the challenging with the manageable (a great course for match play, too, by the way), and a cold pint with a delicious meal in their warm clubhouse restaurant after the round -- I bought a LOT of trinkets in the pro shop, wanting to remember the amazing day for a long, long time to come.
 In summary, Dooks is twice the experience for half the price -- compared to most of the tracks in southwest/west Ireland.
 If we have the privilege and pleasure of returning to Ireland someday, Dooks will be the first reservation we make.
 Don D

 Also on the Ring of Kerry, but much closer to Killarney, sits this previously hidden gem, which has been affected by a healthy infusion of tourist play.
 While still a very scenic course with a number of good holes, its charming idiosyncrasies have to stand up to a different kind of scrutiny today.
 The conditioning is rustic and the green surrounds often a bit too rough for putting.
 And the heathland holes towards the end of the round look a bit out of sorts on this seaside property.
 All of that is perfectly acceptable for a quirky village track, but perhaps less fitting for what Dooks is trying to represent today.
 Click the link to read more… Ireland – any decent golf on the West Coast?